gopro/labs/docs/control/extensions/README.md

 	- **LDVR=”Driver Name”** - displays "Driver", with the name you provide
 	- **LRDR=”Rider Name”** - displays "Rider", with the name you provide
 	- **LRUN=”Runner Name”** - displays "Runner", with the name you provide
+- **BOOT=!Lscript** - A command to run automatically at boot.
+For safety, this should only be a load script command, so that the command is dependent on the SD card presence. e.g. !MBOOT="!Lboot"  Then you can place whatever command you need in the boot script with !SAVEboot="your command here".
+See an example in [IMU Triggers for Drones](../imutrigger)

 ### <span style="color:steelblue">**NEW**</span> - **HERO9 only** - Extensions in June 2021 Labs (v1.60.70)